VinoVino/RoboND-DeepLearning-Project/Covino_Project_Submission.md

 **Ideas for Improving your Score**

-Collect more data from the sim.
-Look at the predictions think about what the network is getting wrong, then collect data to counteract this.
-Or improve your network architecture and hyperparameters.
+* Collect more data from the sim.

+* Decreasing the stride --The amount by which the filter slides.
+Decreasing the stride increases the size of your model by increasing the number of total patches each layer observes- which results in improved accuracy at the expense of increased computational load.

+* Increase the connections of neurons to each patch by increasing the filter depth.
+This can be done by increasing hyperparameter height of K in the layers.